 Please send the key so I can check how well it fits.
 I will replace it if it is worn out (I will return the original to you).
 Please let me know if you need a key.

 Before packing the clock, remove the pendulum bob and wrap it and the key in bubble wrap.
-Gently tape the pendulum rod to the movement to prevent motion, and put padding around the hammers and chime rods inside the clock to immobilize them.
+Gently tape the pendulum rod to the movement to prevent motion, and firmly pack padding around the hammers and chime rods inside the clock to immobilize them.
 Wrap the entire clock in several layers of bubble wrap.
 Use a box that gives 2 - 3 inches space around the wrapped clock on ALL sides.
 Put a 2 - 3 inch layer of foam packing peanuts in the bottom of the box.
 Put in the clock, and fill the space firmly with peanuts.
 Include the wrapped key and pendulum bob.
 There should be a slight pressure when closing the box to keep the clock from moving around.